gt-crnch-rg/read-the-docs/docs/general/using-slurm-examples.rst

 Common Slurm Issues
 -------------------

-My GPU doesn't show up under
+My GPU doesn't show up under my allocated job!
+- Make sure that you are using the right flags to request a node.
+Typically you need to add `-G <num_gpus` to your salloc/sbatch command to get a GPU allocated.

 My job is only running on one core / has too little memory!